nschonni/cordova-docs/articles/cordova-security/cordova-security-whitlists.md

 <access origin="*" />
 ```

-The problem with this model is you might want to be able to make an XHR to a service like Azure Mobile Services without actually allowing your app to navigate to an Azure web page in the same domain.
+The problem with this model is you might want to be able to make an XHR to a service like Azure Mobile Apps without actually allowing your app to navigate to an Azure web page in the same domain.
 The reason this is a concern is that this remote web page is then given access to all Cordova and plugin APIs.
 Further, for Android, the access element has been overloaded to control "intents" in the wake of a discovered [security issue in Cordova 3.5.0 and below](http://go.microsoft.com/fwlink/?LinkID=617669) which has led to a syntax that strayed away from the original [W3C Widget spec](http://go.microsoft.com/fwlink/?LinkID=617670) that config.xml's structure is based on.
 Some restructuring and improvements were therefore appropriate for the Cordova 5.0.0 release.

 ### cordova-plugin-whitelist
 As a result, the new whitelist plugin actually introduces three separate elements designed to enable more discrete control.
 The **access** element returns but only controls where your app can make XHR requests or access other external content from a web page for Android and iOS.
 It no longer controls whether you can navigate to a different domain.
 A new **allow-navigation** element has been added that then enables you to specify where the app can navigate instead.
 Finally, a new **allow-intent** element has been introduced specifically designed to control Android intents.

-The base [Cordova CLI](http://aka.ms/cordova-cli) template (via the cordova create command) has a config.xml file in it that is designed to allow the app to make external requests anywhere, allows a specific subset of intents, and prevents the WebView in the Cordova app to navigate anywhere other than local content.
+The base Visual Studio and [Cordova CLI](http://aka.ms/cordova-cli) template (via the cordova create command) has a config.xml file in it that is designed to allow the app to make external requests anywhere, allows a specific subset of intents, and prevents the WebView in the Cordova app to navigate anywhere other than local content.

 ```
 <access origin="*" />